kostasthanos/Dice-Roller-Game/README.md

 # Dice Roller

 ### Dice Roller it's a two player game with dices
-Watch the game in action on this video :
+Watch the game in action on this video : [Dice Roller Game](https://www.youtube.com/watch?v=AiqHsKFflec)

 Looking at the picture below which is the mainpage of the game there are some options which the two players should adjust.